 This module focuses on the study of the biological bases of human behaviour, relating actions and experiences to genetics and physiology.
 The study of brain functioning is central to this module.
 It will address questions such as: How do genes, drugs and hormones influence behaviour?
 Why do we sleep?
 What causes behaviour?
 How are memories stored in the brain?
 What is the role of bodily reactions in emotion?
 Is schizophrenia a disorder of the brain?
-In addition, the module will also focus on the methods that are used to answer these questions, such as the recording of physiological signals, brain-imaging techniques, and the study of braindamaged patients.Read more
+In addition, the module will focus on the methods that are used to answer these questions, such as the recording of physiological signals, brain-imaging techniques, and the study of brain-damaged patients.View full module details

 SP605 - Cognitive Psychology

-The module gives students grounding in methods, techniques and issues of cognitive psychology and allied disciplines.
-Focusing on vision, memory, higher-levels of cognition concerned with language and cognitive control, and methodology, the module examines how cognitive processes are instantiated in mind and brain.
-It also provides an historical overview of the schools of thought that led to the inception of cognitive psychology as a distinct, academic discipline.Read more
+The module gives a grounding in methods, techniques and issues of cognitive psychology and allied disciplines.
+Focusing on vision, memory, higher-levels of cognition concerned with language and cognitive control, and methodology, it examines how cognitive processes are instantiated in mind and brain.
+It also provides an historical overview of the schools of thought that led to the inception of cognitive psychology as a distinct academic discipline.View full module details

 SP619 - The Social Psychology of Groups

 This module introduces you to the major orientations and discoveries in the social psychology of group processes.
-The material covers both behaviour within groups (e.g. group structure, social influence, leadership, and group performance) and behaviour between groups (e.g. intergroup conflict and cooperation, social categorisation and social identity, prejudice and its reduction).
-Basic mechanisms in groups that occupy the same position in the social structure in terms of power, status, and group size, as well as mechanisms that characterize asymmetric groups will be analysed.
+The material covers both behaviour within groups (e.g. group structure, social influence, leadership, and group performance) and behaviour between groups (e.g. intergroup conflict and co-operation, social categorisation and social identity, and prejudice and its reduction).
+We analyse the basic mechanisms in groups that occupy the same position in the social structure in terms of power, status, and group size, as well as mechanisms that characterize asymmetric groups.
 There is a strong emphasis on social psychological theory being examined by systematic empirical research.
-Teaching will be by lectures and seminars with additional practical demonstrations from time to time.Read more
+Teaching is by lectures and seminars with additional practical demonstrations from time to time.View full module details

 SP620 - The Social Psychology of the Individual

 This module introduces you to the major theories and research in the social psychology of interpersonal behaviour.
 The emphasis throughout is on social cognition, and three main areas will be considered: social cognition and the self, attitudes (including attitude-behaviour relations, attitude change and persuasion), and interpersonal relationships.
-There will be a strong emphasis on social psychological theory and systematic empirical research in both field and laboratory settings.Read more
+There is a strong emphasis on social psychological theory and systematic empirical research in both field and laboratory settings.View full module details

 SP633 - Applying Psychology